williamyang1991/VToonify/output/readme.md

-Here is the examples to reproduce the toonification results in this folder.
+Here are the examples to reproduce the toonification results in this folder.

 #### 529_vtoonify_d.mp4